 As a result of the incorrect connection, thousands of gallons of sulfuric acid from the tanker truck entered the facility’s sodium hypochlorite tank.
 The resulting mixture created a dense green cloud that traveled northeast of the facility until the wind shifted the cloud northwest towards a more densely populated area of town.

-View CBS's safety video detailing the events below:
+View CSB's safety video detailing the events below:

 Chairperson Sutherland said, “Everyday facilities throughout the country receive bulk amounts of chemicals by cargo tank motor vehicles.
 Industry needs to review their own safety practices to ensure that every delivery is executed safely.”

 The sulfuric acid example is just one of many instances of cross-connection that spans countless applications.
 We all share the responsibility of protecting personnel and our environment and Dixon can help.

 We offer a wide variety of products such as Dixon Manntek and Bayloc™ dry disconnects, Vent-Lock™ safety cam and groove, and other threaded connections that make cross-connection nearly impossible.

 Our SureDrop™ system was designed and tested to provide a reliable, affordable, and easy-to-use system to prevent cross-drops during petroleum delivery.
 It requires the driver to perform the product drop tasks in a specific sequence every time, and tag scanning and confirmation are aligned with the normal product delivery procedure.